bestia-dev/rust01_the_beginning/README.md

 2. Find the `RUSTUP-INI.EXE` (6MB) Download it and run it.
 3. Windows Defender will warn you that the app is unrecognized.
 Choose `More info` and `Run anyway`.
 Take your responsabilities!
 4. Read the text in the console and answer with default choices.
 They are ok for the first time install.
-5. If you don't have `Tools for Visual Studio 2019` installed, you will get a warning.
+5. If you don't have `Tools for Visual Studio 2019` for C++ installed on your machine, you will get a warning by the installer.
-Find the installation here and install it:
+Find the installation of C++ tools here and install it:
 https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16
 The file name is something like vs_buildtools__1788641612.1545772962.exe.
+It downloads the installer with a graphical user interface.
+You have to choose
+- `C++ build tools` on the left
+- and then `Windows 10 SDK xxx` on the right. .
-It downloads then another 65 MB and install that.
+It will download and install 4.4 GB.
-The description is here: https://visualstudio.microsoft.com/downloads/
-in the section `Tools for Visual Studio 2019`.
-This URL can change any moment.
 6. Rustup will download and install a number of tools and documentation.
 Be patient with the docs, they take a looong time.
 There is a big discussion in the Rust community to not install them by default and let the user choose them later.
 But now we have what we have.
 Maybe you will need the C++ libraries: